Renchaku/sqlstuff_vod_database/README.md

 # Sharing it for potential feedback

-# Well also in case I have ani queries
+# Well also in case I have any queries

 \ o / Enjoy !